Saturday, January 10, 2015

 The intent of the DPC Workshop series is two-fold:

-All workshop attendees will receive a complimentary subscription to the AAFP DPC Toolkit.
+All workshop attendees will receive a complimentary one-year subscription to the AAFP DPC Toolkit.
 Resources drawn from the toolkit will be integrated into the DPC Workshop curriculum.

 Direct Primary Care Workshop